12 Best Phishing Protection Software Solutions (2026)

 How?
 DNS monitoring tracks new domain registrations that match your brand name.
 Certificate transparency logs reveal when SSL certificates are issued for lookalike domains.
 Machine learning classifies domains likely to be used for phishing based on registration patterns.
 And domain age analysis flags newly registered domains, since most phishing sites are days old.

 Not all phishing prevention software offers the same capabilities.
-Here’s what matters.
+Here’s what matters when you compare anti-phishing tools.

 Real-time domain monitoring is critical.
 Attackers can register domains and disappear within hours.